M.A. Clinical Mental Health Counseling

 - Is Bushnell accredited?

 Yes.
-The CMHC program is accredited through CACREP (The Counsel for Accreditation of Counseling and Related Educational Programs).
+The CMHC program is accredited through CACREP (The Council for Accreditation of Counseling and Related Educational Programs).

 - What can I do with my degree after graduating?

 The CMHC program is the first step toward becoming a Licensed Professional Counselor (LPC).
-To become an LPC, students must complete their master’s degree, pass the National Counselor Exam (NCE), and complete 1,900 supervised direct-client hours.
-Graduates of our program are eligible to work in a variety of settings, including agencies, private practice, non-profits, schools, prisons, hospitals, etc. and with individuals across the lifespan.
+To become an LPC in Oregon, students must complete their master’s degree, pass the National Counselor Exam (NCE), and complete 1,900 supervised direct-client hours.
+Graduates of our program are eligible to work in a variety of settings, including agencies, private practice, non-profits, schools, prisons, hospitals, etc., and with individuals across the lifespan.

 Have other questions?
 Contact our admission counselor at 541-684-7201.